Resource Recovery and Circular Economy Grants

 Background

-Since being hosted by NRM North, Circular North’s Resource Recovery and Circular Economy Grants have provided $245,000 in funding to support innovative projects that reduce landfill waste and strengthen northern Tasmania’s circular economy.
-These grants have already helped divert more than 400 tonnes of waste from landfill, demonstrating a significant impact on resource recovery in the region.
+Circular North’s Resource Recovery and Circular Economy Grants have provided over $300,000 in funding since 2023 to support innovative projects that reduce landfill waste and strengthen northern Tasmania’s circular economy.
+These grants have helped divert more than 750 tonnes from landfill, demonstrating a significant impact on resource recovery in the region.

-A total of $45,000 is available under the 2026 Resource Recovery and Circular Economy Grants to supported successful applicants for eligible project costs associated with:
+Almost $60,000 in grant funding was provided under the 2026 Resource Recovery and Circular Economy Grants to support successful applicants for eligible project costs associated with:

 Who can apply?

-The following organisations can apply for funding under the Resource Recovery and Circular Economy Grants 2026:
+The following organisations can apply for funding under the Resource Recovery and Circular Economy Grants:

 Not-for-profit community organisations and schools: An organisation that does not operate for the profit or gain of their members, including schools, charities and deductible gift recipients.